tseporamaisa/vader-sentiment-api/README.md

-# VADER-Sentiment-Analysis
+# VADER-Sentiment-Analysis-API

 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is *specifically attuned to sentiments expressed in social media*.
-It is fully open-sourced under the [MIT License](http://choosealicense.com/). **This is a port of the original module**, which was written in Python.
-If you'd like to make a contribution, please checkout  [the original author's work here](https://github.com/cjhutto/vaderSentiment).
+It is fully open-sourced under the [MIT License](http://choosealicense.com/).
+[The original module](https://github.com/cjhutto/vaderSentiment) was written in Python and [ported to Rust](https://github.com/ckw017/vader-sentiment-rust).
+This is a web server exposing a REST Interface for the Rust port.

 # Use Cases
 	* examples of typical use cases for sentiment analysis, including proper handling of sentences with: